cloudwu/skynet/README.md

 ## About Lua version

-Skynet now uses a modified version of lua 5.3.5 ( https://github.com/ejoy/lua/tree/skynet ) for multiple lua states.
+Skynet now uses a modified version of lua 5.4.1 ( https://github.com/ejoy/lua/tree/skynet54 ) for multiple lua states.

 Official Lua versions can also be used as long as the Makefile is edited.

-## How To Use (Sorry, currently only available in Chinese)
+## How To Use

 * Read Wiki for documents https://github.com/cloudwu/skynet/wiki
 * The FAQ in wiki https://github.com/cloudwu/skynet/wiki/FAQ